 I have not tested this recipe with other variations, but if you do, let us know how it turns out in the comments!
 I always love to hear how you're adapting these recipes and use those as ideas for future recipes as well!

-How to make Sourdough Discard Cornbread
+How to Make Sourdough Discard Cornbread

 This recipe comes together in just a few easy steps!
+The full recipe with detailed directions is at the bottom of this post.

-Combine all dry ingredients in a large mixing bowl.
+- Step 1: Combine all dry ingredients in a large mixing bowl.

-Add all wet ingredients (including sourdough discard) and whisk to combine.
+- Step 2: Add all wet ingredients (including sourdough discard) and whisk to combine.

-Pour the batter into a greased 8x8-inch baking pan.
+- Step 3: Pour the batter into a greased 8x8-inch baking pan.

-Bake until golden and a toothpick inserted in the center comes out clean.
+- Step 4: Bake until golden and a toothpick inserted in the center comes out clean.
 Slice, then serve!

 Expert Baking Tips